 - The Silver Chair

 - The Last Battle.

-In a chat with Georgie Henley in April 2020, who played Lucy in the Disney franchise has said she’d be receptive of featuring in the Netflix reboot but confessed it’s probably unlikely.
+In a chat with Georgie Henley in April 2020, who played Lucy in the Disney franchise, said she’d be receptive to featuring in the Netflix reboot but confessed it’s probably unlikely.

 What Narnia projects are in development

 We can see the first three Netflix projects involving Narnia via Matthew Alrich’s profile.
 Here are each of the projects and where they’re reportedly in development:

 - Untitled Netflix/Chronicles of Narnia Series is reportedly the furthest in development with it entering pre-production reportedly back in October 2018.

 - Untitled Netflix/Chronicles of Narnia TV Movie listed in pre-production as of October 2018.